gorkaLasso/VirusHost_mimicry/data|results/README.md

 Summary of the number of human structural mimics in viral families

 ## mapping
+Mapping of viral proteins, viruses and their hosts as described by virushostDB

 * mapping/virus_viralProt_mapping.txt

 Tab delimited text file describing the viral dataset, including the virus and corresponding viral proteins and hosts.
 This dataset was originaly obtained from the virushostDB (https://www.genome.jp/virushostdb/).
 Each line corresponds to a viral protein.